encode/django-rest-framework/docs/topics/funding.md

 *Billing is monthly and you can cancel at any time.*

-Once you've signed up I'll contact you via email and arrange your ad placements on the site.
+Once you've signed, we will contact you via email and arrange your ad placements on the site.

 For further enquires please contact <a href=mailto:funding@django-rest-framework.org>funding@django-rest-framework.org</a>.